Odd-Bit/fidget-games-venom-contracts/README.md

 Tokenomics, gameplay, play-to-earn, NFTs by themselves do not guarantee an ideal user base

-## The Opportunity

-> Global mobile gaming sector market cap is $138 billion, with 2.3 billion players as of 2023 - estimated to increase by 400 million by 2027

-> MENA constitutes 15% of the global player base, and is predicted to generate double the revenue by 2026 compared to $3 billion in 2021

-These fact motivated us to focus on transforming the gaming experience for the people, and facilitate true ownership of games and game assets.

 ## The Solution

 > _Fidget Games_, play one new game every day.